UnitedEffects/ueauth/README.md

 ## Note to Followers

 Thank you for your support of UE Auth!
 We have been adding A LOT of functionality, but we have not updated this documentation just yet.
 Please be patient as this is all happening with the launch of our commercial SaaS solution which you can access at [unitedeffects.com](https://unitedeffects.com).
 We will update these documents very soon.
-In the meantime, you can access our up-to-date API documentation in our demo environment here: [DEMO API DOCS](https://qa.ueauth.io/api)
+In the meantime, you can try UE Auth absolutely free on our [commercial offering](https://core.unitedeffects.com), and you can see the full API documented in our [docs](https://docs.unitedeffects.com).

 ## LICENSE